hjelev/rpi-mqtt-monitor/README.md

 bash <(curl -s https://raw.githubusercontent.com/hjelev/rpi-mqtt-monitor/master/remote_install.sh)
 ```

-Raspberry Pi MQTT monitor will be intalled in the location where the installer is called, inside a folder named rpi-mqtt-monitor.
+Raspberry Pi MQTT monitor will be installed in the location where the installer is called, inside a folder named rpi-mqtt-monitor.

 The auto-installer needs the software below and will install it if its not found: